collapsed-stacks/startups/questions/745/how-to-optimize-user-engagement.md

 - tagged: `customer-development`
 - score: 2

-<p>So today I did soft launch of my SaaS tool by sending out to my mailing list.</p>
+So today I did soft launch of my SaaS tool by sending out to my mailing list.

-<p>36 opens (36% open rate).
+36 opens (36% open rate).
 18 clicks.
 13 people signed up from older mailing list.
-1 engaged.</p>
+1 engaged.

-<p>21 opens (50% open rate).
+21 opens (50% open rate).
 11 clicks.
 8 people signed up from latest mailing list.
-4 engaged.</p>
+4 engaged.

-<p>However, even the engagement was short lasting, after they created some jobs, they stopped.
+However, even the engagement was short lasting, after they created some jobs, they stopped.
 What is my next move here?
 I already emailed them to see if they need any help.
-Am I approaching this problem right?</p>
+Am I approaching this problem right?

 ## Answer 750